Black male studies: Theory of phallicism

 Tommy J. Curry defines phallicism as "the condition by which males of a subordinated racialized or ethnicized group are simultaneously imagined to be a sexual threat and predatory, and libidinally constituted as sexually desirous by the fantasies or fetishes of the dominant racial group."
-The concept of the subordinate male target, which is a concept in social dominance theory, serves as the basis for the concept of the racialized male, central to the theory of phallicism.
+The concept of the subordinate male target draws from Jim Sidanius's Subordinate Male Target Hypothesis which is a concept in social dominance theory, that serves as the basis for the concept of the targeted racialized male, central to the theory of phallicism.
+The Subordinate Male Target Hypothesis, under the premise that arbitrary-set discrimination is primarily a form of intrasexual competition perpetuated by males and directed against males, understands subordinate outgroup males as specific primary targets for arbitrary-set discrimination.
 Curry's scholarship on sexually vulnerable, racialized males in Black male studies has also contributed to the scholarship in Holocaust studies.